aarondwi/aarondwi.github.io/SQLCostlySugar.md

 ## What SQL got right

 1. Easily evolvable API, all just a single long string.
-This also makes it easy to implement lots of server side function, such as coalesce, now, date function, etc, without the need to do read first over network
+This also makes it easy to implement lots of server side function, such as `coalesce`, `now`, date-related function, etc, without the need to do read first over network
 2. Composability.
 Everything is just a table

 ## DB favoring real programming language from SQL